sdruskat/sdruskat.github.io/docs/isrsi.md

 I define **Integrated Systemic Research Software Intelligence (ISRSI)** as a software engineering research paradigm that combines software engineering methods, machine learning and artificial intelligence to provide systemic insights into sets of software projects.
-It enables system-level software intelli- gence that supports governance, decision-making, strategical planning, etc., for research software ecosystems or organizations and their units.
+It enables system-level software intelligence that supports governance, decision-making, strategical planning, etc., for research software ecosystems or organizations and their units.

 To examine the term “Integrated Systemic Research Software Intelligence” more closely: